Stardom Cinderella Tournament: All-time participants list

-As of the 2025 edition, there have been a total of 84 participants who entered the tournament.
-Mayu Iwatani and Mirai are the only two wrestlers who won the competition on two separate occasions (as well as the only two to win on two consecutive occasions).
+As of the 2026 edition, the tournament has featured a total of 91 participants.
+Mayu Iwatani, Mirai, and Hanan are the only wrestlers to win the competition on two separate occasions (with Iwatani and Mirai being the only two to win on consecutive occasions).
 Iwatani shares the record for the most appearances with Momo Watanabe at 8.
-Koguma is the only competitor to be a two-time runner up.
+Koguma and Rina are the only competitors to be two-time runner ups.
 Mayu Iwatani, Giulia, Toni Storm and Hanan won the tournament while holding other titles, respective the Artist of Stardom Championship (Giulia), the SWA World Championship (Storm), the Goddesses of Stardom Championship (Iwatani) and the New Blood Tag Team Championship (Hanan).